baileybarberscargill/overwatch-overlay/README.md

 ; END OF SPECTATOR SETTINGS
 ```
 This will adjust your HUD to be slightly lower than normal.
 This is needed in order for the overlay to look correct.

+# Planned Features/Bug Fixes

+[] Increase name length past 16 characters
+[] Fix bug issue where if only 1 logo is present, it will not be loaded